 Thrombosed Piles: Thrombosed piles are piles that are filled with blood clots.
 They present with severe symptoms such as intense pain, burning, itching and swelling.
 They must be quickly treated to prevent the loss of blood supply and tissue damage.

 PILES TREATMENT SINGAPORE

-Treatment varies, depending on the type and severity of the piles.
+Haemorrhoids treatment vary depending on the type and severity of the piles.
 Piles or haemorrhoid surgery will only be needed in more advanced cases.

 This centres around reducing constipation and symptomatic relief.
 You may be recommended to increase your fibre intake (not excessively) or take laxatives in order to soften your stools.
 You may also try sitting in a warm sitz bath to help relax the anal muscles, provide pain relief and improve blood flow.
 Topical creams or oral medication may also be used to temporarily ease inflammation and itching and other symptoms.

 MINIMALLY INVASIVE PROCEDURES

 Should the above conservative methods not work, your piles surgeon may recommend minimally invasive treatments such as rubber band ligation.

 In the first method, a rubber band will be placed around the base of the piles, restricting its blood supply and causing it wither and die off within a few days.